On This Day In Judy Garland’s Life And Career – August 27

 Surpasses Them All

 The nearest approach Hollywood technique has made to that employed in “The Wizard of Oz” was “Snow White” which swept through the entire world on the wings of the greatest acclaim perhaps ever given a motion picture.
 But it was only an approach.
 Previewers agree “The Wizard of Oz” is so far superior in beauty, effects, illusion, and magnitude to the Disney classic, it can be compared with absolutely nothing that has preceded it.
-Its technique cannot be adequately described in any cold type review, any more than can it be adequately in conversation – no matter how complete the raid on adjectives and superlatives.
+Its technique cannot be adequately described in any cold type review, any more than it can be adequately in conversation – no matter how complete the raid on adjectives and superlatives.

 But for that very same reason it will not be forgotten by anyone who sees it.